 Know more about it?

-If you have your own experience or findings about this weekend shake-up, please don’t hesitate to reach out to me, I’d be more than happy to write about it to our SEO community and, needless to say, mention you as the source.
+If you have your own experience or findings about this weekend shake-up, please don’t hesitate to reach out to me, I’d be more than happy to write about it to our technical SEO community and, needless to say, mention you as the source.